-If all of this seems too much for you, or if you’re planning to install LVT throughout your home, you should opt for professional installers who will also guarantee their work.
+If all of this seems too much for you, or if you’re planning to install LVF throughout your home, you should opt for professional installers who will also guarantee their work.

-Finally, LVT finishes and performance really vary depending on the quality of the product.
+Finally, LVF finishes and performance really vary depending on the quality of the product.
 To this end we have reviewed some of the most trustworthy and top quality luxury vinyl flooring brands below.

-As luxury vinyl tile is a man-made product, you would imagine that there are endless design ideas to choose from.
-And yet, I think precisely because the point of LVT is to mimic authentic materials, most manufacturers tend to offer a fairly simplistic choice of either wood look or stone look tiles.
+As luxury vinyl plank & tile is a man-made product, you would imagine that there are endless design ideas to choose from.
+And yet, I think precisely because the point of LVF is to mimic authentic materials, most manufacturers tend to offer a fairly simplistic choice of either wood look or stone look tiles.

 Flooring can be personalized in almost any style you like: luxury vinyl wood planks can be laid out in parquet style patterns, vinyl stone tiles can be set in checkerboard sequence, and many manufacturers are make luxury vinyl borders, medallions and insets to match their collections.

-From reclaimed, hand-scrapped, distressed wooden planks to whitewashed woods; from smooth as silk marbles to rougher slates, it’s all available in LVT.
+From reclaimed, hand-scrapped, distressed wooden planks to whitewashed woods; from smooth as silk marbles to rougher slates, it’s all available in LVF.